 The Arachnocopter, a multirotor folding helicopter that has revolutionised the inspection of wind turbine blades, was a result of this collaboration.
 Equipped with high definition cameras and other sensors, it is capable of generating, after just seven minutes of flight, an internal X-ray of a turbine's blades and detecting structural problems, such as corrosion or hot spots.

-The latest Arachnocopter model, introduced in May 2018, incorporates significant improvements:
+The latest Arachnocopter model, introduced in May 2018, incorporates significant improvements over its predecessor: